willw00/Orbiter/README.md

 for all bodies.

 Things to address in later versions:
-*Make gravitational and time constants adjustable *Make number of time-steps adjustable
+-Make gravitational and time constants adjustable
+-Make number of time-steps adjustable
-*Work on creating a GUI
+-Work on creating a GUI
+-Add 3D functionality?